East Rockingham High School

-East Rockingham High School is located in Elkton, Virginia and is part of Rockingham County Public Schools and opened in August 2010.
+East Rockingham High School is located in Elkton, Virginia, United States; it is part of Rockingham County Public Schools and opened in August 2010.
 It relieved a severe overcrowding problem at Spotswood High School, which currently houses around 950 students.
-East Rockingham competes athletically in the VHSL Group A Bull Run District and Region B. The Principal is Marc Sweigart.
-The Assistant Princpals are Barbara Eanes and Brandy Strickler.
+East Rockingham competes athletically in the VHSL Group A Bull Run District and Region B. The principal is Marc Sweigart.
+The assistant principals are Barbara Eanes and Brandy Strickler.
 The school's mascot is the Eagle and their school colors are red and black.
-The main rival of East Rockingham is Page County.
+The main rival of East Rockingham is Spotswood.